gonzedge/rambling-trie/README.md

 **No longer supported**:

-* 1.8.x
+* 2.0.x (might still work, but is not officially supported)
 * 1.9.x
-* 2.0.x (might still work, but it's not officially supported)
+* 1.8.x

 ## Contributing to Rambling Trie